🚀 New feature alert! Find the best businesses for internationals on DutchReview's Business Directory

 However, the chances of an actual Elfstedentocht (‘Eleven Cities Tour’) happening again are getting smaller each and every year.

-What is the Elfstedentocht?
+What is the Elfstedentocht

-The last tours were held in 1985, 1986 and 1997.
 All participating skaters must be members of the Association of the Eleven Frisian Towns, so if you’re wondering if you can ever participate then the answer is a flat-out no.

-So why will the Netherlands never have an Elfstedentocht again?
+So, why will the Netherlands never have an Elfstedentocht again?

 Global warming and temperature extremes

-As you might have seen the past years, temperature extremes are all over the place, you can’t have missed it (unless you’re Donald Trump).
 The thing is, all the extremes in the Netherlands have been hot temperature records — not cold ones.
-The chart above will immediately kill the last hope Dutch people had for another Elfstedentocht.
+Unfortunately, this pretty much kills the last hope Dutch people had for another Elfstedentocht.

 Oof.
 Not much chance of the Elfstedentocht happening, it would seem.
 Image: datagraver/KNMI